paulf-999/styleguides_and_standards/templates/airflow_dag_MR_checklist.md

 - [ ] Execution runtime: I have captured the execution runtime

+- [ ] Timezone-aware: I've developed my DAG to make use of the local Timezone (i.e., using the Pendulum library)

+- [ ] Runtime metadata: My DAG posts runtime statistics into Snowflake by calling the shared Airflow DAG, 'get_dag_runtime_stats'

+- [ ] Tag (category): I've assigned a tag to my DAG, to help categorise it

 - [ ] SQL file uploaded: I've stored the original SQL as a separate .sql file, within the DAG folder

 - [ ] `SQLFluff`: I've linted my SQL code using SQLFluff